SumDimGoy/nodereact-example/README.md

     redirectDomain: '<deployment url or localhost:3000>' }
   ```
+* In order to access environment variables in the react environment, it is
+  necessary to inject them.
+Find the files `/server/client/src/.env.development`
+  and paste your public Stripe API key.

 * Log into your Sendgrid account, and navigate to Settings > Mail Settings > Event Webhook
   *  In a terminal window, run `npx ngrok localhost:3000`